microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-emailthreatsubmission-post-emailthreats.md

 ## Request body
 In the request body, either supply a JSON representation of the [emailContentThreatSubmission](../resources/security-emailcontentthreatsubmission.md) object or the [emailUrlThreatSubmission](../resources/security-emailurlthreatsubmission.md) object.

-The emailContentThreatSubmission and emailUrlThreatSubmission are both emailThreatSubmission but submitted with different ways.
+The emailContentThreatSubmission and emailUrlThreatSubmission are both subtypes of emailThreatSubmission entity and helps to make submission in different ways.
 * The emailContentThreatSubmission is created with email content itself.
 * The emailUrlThreatSubmissino is created by email url which points to the email.
 * After emailContentThreatSubmission and emailUrlThreatSubmision are created, threat submission service itself does not store the email content and just some metadata are stored.
 So, the creation results are both emailThreatSubmission entity.